 - HRM isn’t as accurate as others on the list

 New to cycling?
 Then these quick tips will help you reach ahead…

-As usual, you can choose between 40mm and 42mm sizing, with various interchangeable strap options.
+As usual, you can choose between 40mm and 42mm sizes with various interchangeable strap options.
 In particular, the silicone band that comes in the box is lightweight, comfortable and sits nicely on the wrist.

-Also, there’s a pulse oximeter and altimeter inside, meaning you can find out more about your oxygen saturation and absorption including over elevated ground.
+Also, there’s a pulse oximeter and altimeter inside, meaning you can find out more about your oxygen saturation and absorption, including over elevated ground.
 Perfect for the times you’re pushing your legs and lungs to their limits on a hilly ride!